 Frequently Asked Questions

-You can work the short head of the biceps with dumbbells with the preacher curl setup, an incline bench for spider curls, or a single dumbbell to hit concentration curls.
-You can start with weight that lets you perfect your form, then increase the weight as your strength grows.ย
+You can work the short head of the biceps with dumbbells using a preacher curl setup, an incline bench for spider curls, or a single dumbbell for concentration curls.
+In all three, focus on keeping your elbows fixed in a forward position and use a supinated grip throughout.
+Start with a weight that allows perfect form — typically 5–10 lbs lighter than your standard curl weight.

 Final Thoughts